UniversalDependencies/UD_English-Pronouns/README.md

 ## How the dataset was created and is structured

 The dataset was created manually, targeting grammatical diversity.
-For example, there are sentences with "hers" appearing as the subject, object, indirect object, and oblique arguments; sentences with "hers" in a conjunction, sentences with "hers" in a complement clause, etc.
+For example, there are sentences with "hers" appearing as the subject, object, indirect object, and oblique arguments; sentences with "hers" in a conjunction; sentences with "hers" in a complement clause; etc.

-About 90% of the sentences are completely unique, and the remaining 10% alternate an important linguistic feature in English, like regular and irregular verbs, or linguistic features that would have different syntax and/or morphology in other languages, like the locative/ablative case distinction.
+The Majority sentences are completely unique in terms of their dependency tree and constituents.
+For the sentences that share the same dependency tree and constituent structure, they alternate an important linguistic feature in English, like regular and irregular verbs, or linguistic features that would have different syntax and/or morphology in other languages, like the locative/ablative case distinction.

 The "comment" field describes exactly what grammatical structure(s) are captured in each sentence.
+The Independent Genitive is the most flexible pronoun, able to appear in a sentence almost anywhere any noun phrase can appear.

 A "previous" field is also added to include a viable previous sentence.
 Independent pronouns refer to non-syntactically local entities and those entities are typically made salient through context.
 It is too unnatural for the sentences to have an explicit entity that it refers to within the same sentence.
 So, the previous sentence should help.
 Here are two examples of these comments: